 - Health coverage – Does your patient have insurance?
 Do they understand their benefits?
 Are they aware of the importance of preventive care and do they know where to find it?

 We encourage you to learn more, as strategies for achieving health equity continue to gain momentum.
 This section of our website offers resources to help you and your staff stay informed and engaged.
-We’ll be seeking your input to make sure the content is useful and relevant, and we’ll be adding more resources based on your feedback.
-Please check back often for the latest updates!

 What You Can Do Now